peterDijk/nestjs-typeorm-graphql-auth-boilerplate/README.md

 ### TODO

-- Add Authentification layer.
+:check: Add Authentification layer.
 On succesful login a JWT token is returned.
 In all following requests add the token to the header.
 Authentification decorator will be added to routes/ resolvers wich will make these endpoints protected

 - Add Graphql layer
 - all setup now and ready for adding logic for the Byndies Sharing app